WillJardee/compact_latex/README.md

   mkdir -p ~/texmf/tex/latex/
   ln -s <path to the repo>/texmf/tex/latex/ ~/texmf/tex/latex/compact_latex
   ```
-  This creates a (soft) symbolic link from the github repo to compact_latex.
+  This creates a (soft) symbolic link from the GitHub repo to compact_latex.
   Beware that if you move the repo, you will likely have to update where the
   symbolic links to.
 The easiest way to do this is to remove the link
   ```